bunuelo/funk2/som-2009/lab1/lab1.md

 ### Installing and configuring Funk 2 on your computer.

-If you want to run Funk2 from your own computer, you must be running a Linux or OS X based operating system to use funk with 2Gb of free disk space.
+If you want to run Funk2 from your own computer, you must be running a Linux or OS X based operating system and 2Gb of free disk space.

   1. To obtain Funk 2, download the latest version and extract the tarball: